-What Should I Do If I Got Hurt At Work?
+What Should I Do If I Got Hurt at Work?

-Notify the employer as soon as possible.
-The notice may be given to a supervisor, personnel office, or anyone in authority.
-Notice does not have to be in writing.
-If medical attention is needed a request should be made to the employer as soon as possible.
-If emergent medical care is required do not wait.
+If medical attention is needed a request should be made to the employer as soon as reasonably possible.
+If emergent medical care is required don’t wait.
 Go to the hospital.

 What Does Workers’ Compensation Cover?